 A Guide to Zero-Knowledge Proofs

-In today’s digital systems, we face a growing tension: We need to prove things to one another — identity, correctness, compliance, truth — yet we don’t want to reveal everything in the process.
+In today’s digital systems, we face a growing tension: We need to prove things to one another — identity, correctness, compliance, truth — yet we don’t want to reveal confidential or private information in the process.

 Zero-knowledge proofs (ZKPs) offer a radical alternative.
 With ZKPs, you can prove that something is true without revealing why it’s true.
 It’s a shift in trust architecture: from trusting people or institutions, to trusting math.

 At Nexus, we believe this shift is fundamental.
 ZKPs aren’t just cryptographic curiosities — they’re a new computing primitive.
-They enable a Verifiable Internet, where systems can prove their claims by construction.
+They enable a Verifiable Internet, where systems can prove their claims about the data they produce.
 Our zkVM and execution stack are built on this idea: Verifiability isn’t an afterthought — it’s the operating principle.

 What Is a zero-knowledge proof?